raviqqe/raviqqe.github.io/src/pages/resume.md

 - **Period**: September 2018 - December 2022 (4 years), Canada
 - **Position**: Algorithm Engineer, Full Stack Engineer, Site Reliability Engineer
-- Development of the on-demand transit system
+- Development of the on-demand transit system.
   - Including the RESTful API and rider-driver matching backend systems, an admin web application, and rider/driver mobile applications.
-- Development of rider-driver matching engine written in Scala
+- Development of rider-driver matching engine written in Scala.
-- Efficiency and quality improvemenets of rider-driver matching services
+- Efficiency and quality improvemenets of rider-driver matching services.
 - Implementation of Prometheus/Grafana telemetry stack on a Kubernetes cluster.
-- Optimization of relational database queries on PostgreSQL
+- Optimization of relational database queries on PostgreSQL.
-- Mass transit integration using [General Transit Feed Specification (GTFS)](https://developers.google.com/transit/gtfs)
+- Mass transit integration using [General Transit Feed Specification (GTFS)](https://developers.google.com/transit/gtfs).
 - Pipeline and task automation for a infrastructure stack of Kubernetes, Helm, Terraform, and Google Cloud.
 - Development of driver navigation API integrated with the third-party routing system.
-- Monolith-to-microservice migration of a RESTful API service
+- Monolith-to-microservice migration of a RESTful API service.

 ### Vernax